Garden Word of the Day

 The fine folks at The Garden Professors Blog Facebook Page directed me towards some good information along the same lines.
 Bottom line: potassium bicarbonate sprays are an effective prevention and treatment of many fungal diseases.
 But these mixtures are not something you should be trying to concoct at home.
 Instead, read labels and buy a product that will protect and not harm your plants.

 If you decide to use potassium bicarbonate in your garden, UC Davis recommends no more than 8 treatments a year.

 Yellow spots on leaves may indicate Septoria leaf spot.

-Like other leaf spot diseases, Septoria reduces photosynthesis and the flow of important nutrients through the vascular bundles, leaving plants to wither and die.
+Like other leaf spot diseases, Septoria reduces photosynthesis and the flow of critical nutrients through the vascular bundles, leaving plants to wither and die.

-Warm, wet weather is all this fungi needs to set up housekeeping in your garden.
-And remember, that wetness can be caused by poorly placed sprinklers, leaky hoses, and overhead watering, just as easily as the weather.
+Warm, wet weather is all these fungi need to set up housekeeping in your garden.
+And that wetness can be caused by poorly placed sprinklers, leaky hoses, and overhead watering.
 Temperatures between 60°F and 80°F are ideal for fungal growth.
 Knowing what to look for can help you protect your plants.

 Types of Septoria

 Septoria is a family of fungi.
 Different subspecies affect different plants.
-The most common types of Septoria, followed by their host plants and symptoms, include:
+The most common types of Septoria, followed by their host plants and symptoms, include the following:

-Symptoms are first seen in older leaves.
+Symptoms occur first in older leaves.
 The disease spreads upward into newer growth.
 As the spots spread, leaves turn yellow, die, and fall off.
-This leaf loss reduces plant vigor and increases the chance of fruit being damaged by sunburn.
+This leaf loss reduces plant vigor and increases the risk of sunburn damage.
 Severe infections can result in complete defoliation.

 Septoria leaf spot lifecycle

-Septoria fungi travel on the wind and in rain, so it’s something you need to monitor for regularly.
-Spores come into contact with host plants and send out thready hyphae, which enter plants through cracks and injury sites.
+Septoria fungi travel in the wind and rain, so monitor regularly.
+Spores land on host plants and send out thready hyphae, which enter plants through cracks and injury sites.
 Spores overwinter in the soil and on infected plant debris.

 How to control Septoria leaf spot

-As with many other diseases, prevention is far easier than treating.
+As with many other diseases, prevention is far easier than treating them.
 These tips will help prevent Septoria leaf spot in your garden: